cloudentity/acp-helm-charts/charts/acp/README.md

 Fission environment defines Pod that uses a Secret to pull an image from a private Docker registry or repository, please refer to the documentation for that mechanism ([Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/))

-To manually configure Docker credentials, first creatre a Secret by providing credentials on the command line:
+To manually configure Docker credentials, first create a Secret by providing credentials on the command line:

 ```console
 kubectl create secret -n <fission.namespace> docker-registry docker.cloudentity.io --docker-server=docker.cloudentity.io --docker-username=<your-name> --docker-password=<your-password>